OfficeDev/office-js-docs-pr/docs/design/disable-add-in-commands.md

 ## Set the default state to disabled

-By default, any Add-in Command is enabled when the Office application launches.
+By default, any add-in command is enabled when the Office application launches.
 If you want a custom button or menu item to be disabled when the Office application launches, you specify this in the manifest.
 The process depends on which type of manifest your add-in uses.

 # [Unified manifest for Microsoft 365](#tab/jsonmanifest)